expectedparrot/edsl/docs/results.rst

 Results
 =======
 A `Results` object is the result of running a survey.
-It is a list of individual `Result` objects, each of which represents a single response to a survey for each agent and model used.
+It is a list of individual `Result` objects, each of which represents a response to a survey for each combination of agent, model and scenario used in the survey.
+For example, a survey (of any number of questions) with only 1 scenario or none that is administered to a single agent and model will generate 1 `Result` object within a `Results` object, while a survey using 2 scenarios that is administered to 2 agents and 2 models will generate 8 `Result` objects.

-It is not typically instantiated directly, but is returned by calling the `run` method of a `Survey` object after optionally specifying `Scenario` and `Agent` objects.
+A `Results` object is not typically instantiated directly, but is returned by calling the `run` method of a `Survey` object after optionally specifying `Scenario`, `Agent` and `Model` objects.

-To quickly inspect a `Results` object we can call the `example` method:
+To see an example `Results` object we can call the `example` method:

 .. code-block:: python